Errors and Corrections

 Teaching the thrower to lift up from the middle of the circle with a long left arm and finishing with the head back (looking up at the sky) will help teach the proper mechanics.

-No reverse throws, with an emphasis on watching the ball at the release is recommended to fix this issue.
+No reverse throws, with an emphasis on watching the ball at the release, are recommended to fix this issue.

 Standing throws with medicine balls can be a good drill to help correct the problem also.